 Want something a little smaller and easier to handle?
 Take a look at this simple tabbed widget created by CSSFlow.

 It’s a pretty simple idea, but the functionality is most surprising.
 The entire tabbed widget runs on CSS so it should work in most modern browsers without a hitch.
-The highlighting effect on the selected tab is a welcome attribute for grabbing attention and keeping focus on the page.
+The highlighting effect on the selected tab is a welcome attribute for grabbing attention and keeping the focus on the page.

 Plus, you could easily expand this widget to be a lot wider and thicker, housing more content while keeping all tabs the same size.